Genealogie Bos

 2 Mar 2026

-Susanna van Houten (3) died of measles in 1814
+Susanna van Houten (3) succumbed to measles in 1814

 Susanna van Houten was born on 3 March 1811 and baptised on 4 April in Rotterdam.
 Her parents are Willem van Houten Junior and his first wife Johanna Suzanna Rocques.
 They were both born in Rotterdam, where they married on January 24, 1802.